pyta-uoft/pyta/docs/checkers/index.md

 ### Super without brackets (W0245)

 When making a call to a parent class using super(), we must always include the brackets since it is a type of function call.
-Without the brackets, python may interpret it as an undefined variable named "super" rather than actually calling its superclass.
+Without the brackets, python may interpret it as an undefined object named "super" rather than actually calling its superclass.

 ```{literalinclude} /../examples/pylint/w0245_super_without_brackets.py